daveho/RandomStuff/Episode09/hexdisplay16/README.md

 (e) I use the cheaper square profile pin headers for this connector, since it's only used when programming the microcontroller.

-(f) I think that other members of this series, such as the atmega324, atmega644, and atmega1284 will also work.
+(f) The atmega324a will also work.
+I'm guessing other members of the family (with the same pinout) should work, too.
 Just make sure it's in a TQFP-44 package.